awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-document-builder.md

 **Before you begin**
 Before you begin this walkthrough, do the following:
-+ Verify that you have administrator privileges, or that you have been granted the appropriate permissions to access Systems Manager in AWS Identity and Access Management \(IAM\)\.
++ Verify that you have administrator permissions, or that you have been granted the appropriate permissions to access Systems Manager in AWS Identity and Access Management \(IAM\)\.

   For information, see [ Verifying user access for runbooks](automation-setup.md#automation-setup-user-access)\.
 + Verify that you have an IAM service role for Automation \(also known as an *assume role*\) in your AWS account\.
 The role is required because this walkthrough uses the `aws:executeScript` action\.